What is the test for equitable use of the equitable doctrine of unjust enrichment?

 What are the implications of the doctrine of judicial comity and the presumption against retrospectivity?
 (New Brunswick, Canada)

-What is the test for estimating damages for breach of contract?
+What is the legal basis for recovery of lost employment insurance benefits?
 (New Brunswick, Canada)

-What is the test for a statement of claim against a chain contract?
+What is the test for negligence when a plaintiff falls off a ladder while assisting with the installation of drywall?
 (New Brunswick, Canada)

-What is the test for determining whether an employee is entitled to be paid?
+What is the test for serious impairment in a motor vehicle accident?
 (New Brunswick, Canada)

 X